JacksonTheMaster/JacksonTheMaster/README.md

 - 🔒 Secure by default (JWT auth, TLS)
 - 🛠️ Universal game support via JSON runfiles

+**The License:**
+- 🪪 **Why not Open Source**: SSUI (v5 and v6) will eventually go Open Source, but as I am developing in my free time, I am scared of forks that overtake my development speed and steal the spotlight.

 From **Satisfactory** to **Project Zomboid**, **Valheim** to **Counter-Strike 2** – if SteamCMD can download it, SteamServerUI can manage it.

 ---